huang-yuwei/pixi-cjk/README.md

 ## How it works

 - About the Kinsoku-shori, detect the Regex of unbreakable character (refer from: https://en.wikipedia.org/wiki/Line_breaking_rules_in_East_Asian_languages), and preventing break-lines when the matched the result.
-- [COMING-SOON] About the breaking space, when a space is following by a NOT-LATIN word, the space should not be a breaking space.
+- About the breaking space, when a space is following by a NOT-LATIN word, the space should not be a breaking space.

 ## Example & Playground